gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-spot.md

 GLSL also has a function we could use to slightly simplify this.
-It's called `smoothstep` and like `step` it returns a value from 0 to 1 but it takes both an lower and upper bound and lerps between 0 and 1 between those bounds.
+It's called `smoothstep` and like `step` it returns a value from 0 to 1 but it takes both an lower and upper bound and interpolates between 0 and 1 between those bounds.

      smoothstep(lowerBound, upperBound, value)